matic-insurance/helm-charts/stable/rails/README.md

     config.yml: ....
 ```

-The Deployment will be looking for the Secret with corresponding naming pattern and mount it to the Pods.

-NOTE: `custom_configs.files` values should match configuration files path.
-Otherwise Chart will not be able to populate Secrets with proper data.
+**NOTE**: you should keep consistency with your configuration file path and `Values.custom_configs.files` parameters.
+Otherwise, the chart will not be able to update Secrets with proper data.

 ## Usage

 In order to install chart: `helm install -n rails ./rails --namespace mynamespace`